edwin-19/Toxic-Comment-Classification/README.md

 - [x] Train BERT model and test output
 - [ ] Train FASTAi ULMFiT and test output
 - [ ] Move from pytorch-bert-pretrained model package to transformers packege(latest)

+# Acknowledgement
+- BERT and Fast AI code was heavily inspired by this repo check out the implementation [here](https://www.kaggle.com/abhikjha/jigsaw-toxicity-bert-with-fastai-and-fastai/notebook)

+- Pooled RNN Keras code was also heavily inspired by the following repo check it out [here](https://github.com/zake7749/DeepToxic)

+- For EDA the folowing github repo served as a backbone for the project those interested check it out [here](https://github.com/anmolchawla/Kaggle-Toxic-Comment-Classification-Challenge)